maconcg/osc7/README.md

 ### Benefits
 A consumer that knows the producer's working directory can do many helpful things with this information.
 A conventional terminal emulator might set its frame title to reflect the shell's working directory.
 Emacs might use this information to set the current window's `default-directory`, thus helping `dired` “do what you mean” when run from a shell window.

+For now, OSC-7 messages are the best available mechanism for sharing this information.
+In the _Alternatives_ section below, two currently-used alternative approaches are described: (1) watching for certain commands, and (2) including the path in the user-visible prompt.
+Alternative 1 is prone to error but works invisibly from the user's perspective.
+Alternative 2 is reliable but often ugly and inconvenient.
+OSC-7 messages offer these alternatives' respective advantages without dragging along their disadvantages.

 ### Goals
 The main goal of my approach is reliability.
 Ideally, the consuming program should never fall out of sync with the shell's working directory, even in corner cases like `cd $(mktemp -d)`, changing directories via aliases, etc.